 Join us for this in-person class to learn how induction cooking works and try your hand at cooking with electromagnets! with Rupert Spies and Guillermo Metz

 See how much you can do with a very affordable single-burner induction cooktop.
-Rupert will be making a stir-fry, which you'll be able to take home with you!
-And you'll be able to test out the superior power and control of induction and see how easily it can do things like boil water and melt chocolate, without burning it!
+Rupert and Guillermo will show you how induction works -- you'll be able to test out the superior power and control of induction and see how easily it can do things like boil water and melt chocolate, without burning it!

-This is an in-person class -- masks are no longer required by CCETC based on guidance from the Tompkins County Health Department.
+This is an in-person class -- masks are no longer required by CCETC based on guidance from the Tompkins County Health Department, but they are still encouraged.

 Rupert Spies has decades of experience in professional kitchens, including 30 years at Cornell University’s School of Hotel Administration, where he taught courses ranging from Restaurant Management to a Seminar in Cultures and Cuisines.
 Early in his career, he apprenticed and worked as a chef and manager in numerous restaurants in Germany and abroad, ranging from a Michelin-starred restaurant to large-scale university food service operations.